C++ Math Tan Function - C++ Programming Tutorial

 C++ Example to find the Tangent of Complex Numbers using the math tan function

-Now, we are taking an instance to demonstrate how to find the tangent of complex numbers using the math tan function in C++.
+Now, let's consider an example to illustrate how to calculate the tangent of complex numbers by utilizing the tan function in the C++ programming language.

 Example